North Macedonia women's national basketball team

 The North Macedonia women's national basketball team represents North Macedonia in international women's basketball competitions.
-They played their first match in 1999 B-Division for Womens Eurobasket.
-The national team played 3 times in B-Division Womens Eurobasket.
+They played their first match in 1999 B-Division for Women's Eurobasket.
+The national team played 3 times in B-Division Women's Eurobasket.

 Competitions

 Until 1992 Macedonia was part of the Yugoslavia women's national basketball team.
 After 1992, the national team did not manage to qualify for the final stage of the competitions.